HomeArticlesComparisonNPS vs PPF

 The Verdict: Use Both

-NPS and PPF address different problems.
-PPF is a risk-free, fully tax-free compounder that anyone can use for long-term savings.
-NPS is a pension-specific instrument with the unique advantage of a Rs 50,000 extra deduction that no other 80C instrument provides.
+NPS and PPF solve different problems.
+PPF is a risk-free, fully tax-free compounder anyone can use for long-term savings.
+NPS is a pension-specific instrument with a Rs 50,000 extra deduction that no other 80C instrument provides.

 Key Terms

-• EET — Exempt-Exempt-Taxable — Tax treatment where contributions and accumulation are exempt, but withdrawals are taxed; NPS partially follows EET (the annuity portion is taxed).
+• EET, Exempt-Exempt-Taxable: Tax treatment where contributions and accumulation are exempt, but withdrawals are taxed; NPS partially follows EET since the annuity portion is taxed.

 Frequently Asked Questions